Study and Reference Guide for Written Examinations for the Private Pilot Licence Aeroplane - TP 12880

 401 – Flight Crew Permits, Licenses and Ratings

-• 401.03 Requirement to Hold a Flight Crew Permit, Licence or Rating
+• 401.03 Requirement to Hold a Flight Crew Permit, Licence or Rating or a Foreign Licence Validation Certificate

-• 401.04 Flight Crew Members of Aircraft Registered in Contracting States other than Canada
+• 401.04 Flight Crew Members of Aircraft Registered in Contracting States Other Than Canada

 • 401.05 Recency Requirements